 Several tracks from their 1992 album Trading Secrets With The Moon received much airplay on Radio 1, and the band played all the summer roadshows but sadly, further chart success would elude them.

 A fourth album, Lions and Tigers and Bears (1993), was produced by ex-Vibrators bassist Pat Collier at London’s Greenhouse Recording Studios.
-The album met with tepid response and failed to chart prompting Polydor to drop the group.
+The album met with a tepid response and failed to chart prompting Polydor to drop the group.

 The Adventures broke up soon after.
-They regrouped in 2007 and 2009 for some small scale gigs in Belfast,
+They regrouped in 2007 and 2009 for some small-scale gigs in Belfast,